David S. Broder: The Washington Post columnist

 After 18 months at The New York Times, Broder moved to The Washington Post, where he would remain for over 40 years, beginning as a reporter and weekly op-ed contributor.
 Later, he was given a second weekly column.
 Broder's columns were distributed initially through The Washington Post Wire Service and then later syndicated through The Washington Post Writers Group.
 More than 300 newspapers carried his columns for many years.

 The longtime columnist was informally known as the dean of the Washington press corps and the "unofficial chairman of the board" by national political writers.

 In May 2008, Broder accepted a buyout offer from The Washington Post Co., effective January 1, 2009, but continued to write his twice-weekly Post column as a contract employee.
 In a letter to the publications that ran his column, Broder said: "This change will allow me to focus entirely on the column while freeing up the Post to use its budget for other news-section salaries and expenses."

 In June 2008, Ken Silverstein, a columnist at Harper's Magazine, alleged that Broder had accepted free accommodations and thousands of dollars in speaking fees from various business and healthcare groups, in one instance penning an opinion column supporting positions favored by one of the groups.
-Deborah Howell, The Washington Post's ombudsman at the time, wrote that Broder's acceptance of speaking fees appeared to be a violation of the paper's policy on outside speeches, as was the fact that some of the groups that paid Broder also lobby Congress.
+Deborah Howell, The Washington Post's ombudsman at the time, wrote that Broder's acceptance of speaking fees appeared to be a violation of the paper's policy on outside speeches, as was that some of the groups that paid Broder also lobby Congress.
 Howell pointed out that Broder said "he had cleared his speeches with Milton Coleman, deputy managing editor, or Tom Wilkinson, an assistant managing editor, but neither remembered him mentioning them."